AGamesStudios/LunaOS/docs/BUILDING.md

 ```bash
 bash scripts/build.sh
 ```
-The script clones Buildroot, builds a minimal image and creates an `output` directory containing a kernel, a root filesystem and an ISO (`output/LunaOS.iso`).
-It then starts QEMU automatically.
+The script clones Buildroot, uses `qemu_x86_64_defconfig` to configure a minimal system, and builds everything.
+The build can take several minutes.
+When it finishes, the resulting kernel, filesystem, and ISO image are placed in the `output` directory.
+The script then starts QEMU automatically.

 You can later boot the ISO again with:
 ```bash